 - TVs (Larger and plasma TVs use more electricity and produce more heat, which makes your A/C operate more.)

 - Cell phone or battery chargers

-- Household – House guests, including kids home from college, can use a lot more electricity – more showers, laundry, cooking and dishes, all of which use hot water.
+- Household – House guests, and even kids home from college, can use a lot more electricity – more showers, laundry, cooking and dishes, all of which use hot water.
 In addition, the size, age and type of house you live in can impact the amount of energy you consume.